q2w/solution-builder-three-tier-web-app/README.md

 #### About
 This repository holds three-tier-web-app solution terraform config.
 It uses composition units to formulate the solution.
-In this repository, we are using GCE managed-instance-group instead of cloud-run for service stack.
+In this repository, we are using GCE managed-instance-group with load-balancers instead of cloud-run for service stack.

 #### Motivation